DCMLab/standards/docs/source/tutorial/counterpoint.rst

     * If taken literally, the figures ``6-5`` in m.
 10 translate to ``V6/V viio/V`` or, more plausibly, ``V6/V V65/V`` since we can assume notes to keep sounding.
 This has been condensed into one label here.
     * Several solutions are possible for beat 4.5 of m.
 10 depending on what you consider to be a proper or a passing chord.
-Depending on what you would write in a harmonic reduction other solutions could be ``I6 vi``, ``I6 V7 vi``, or ``I6 IV V7 vi``.
+According to what you would write in a harmonic reduction other solutions could be ``I6 vi``, ``I6 V7 vi``, or ``I6 IV V7 vi``.
     * The resolution of the fourth suspension in m.
 11 was put on beat 2.5 reflecting both the harmonic rhythm and the placement of the figure ``3``, and interpreting the belated ``E`` in Vl.
 2 as rhythmic ornament.